datarobot-community/soccer_match_prediction/README.md

-# soccer_match_prediction
-Required materials for following along with the Soccer Match Predictor tutorial
 # Soccer Match Prediction

-Required materials for following along with the Soccer Match Predictor tutorial
+Required materials for following along with the Soccer Match Predictor tutorial.

-## Usage

-TODO
+The tutorial is located at the following link: https://api-docs.datarobot.com/docs/soccer-match-prediction

 ## Development and Contributing